meghanhkoon/stock-analysis/README.md

     Next i
 ```

-Next, I created a for loop without any nesting.
-We needed to find the tickerVolume, tickerStartingPrices, and tickerEndingPrices using the tickerIndex as our new variable.
-From these new set values, I found the output values similarly to how we did before.
-In the for loop, we first needed to activate our "All Stocks Analysis" worksheet, then create values for each of the cells in our table.
+Next, I created another for loop without nesting to find and store the information for our three arrays.
+To do this, I made sure to use tickerIndex as our variable.
+From these new set values, I found the array values similarly to how we did before.
+At the end of this loop, we had to increase the tickerIndex by 1 to start the loop for the next ticker.
+In the third for loop, to get our output values in our table in our new sheet, we first needed to activate our "All Stocks Analysis" worksheet.
+Then we ran a for loop to create values for each of the cells in our table.
 See the VBA code below.

 ```
     '2b) Loop over all the rows in the spreadsheet.